How to Make a Sawtooth Star Quilt Block

 8. Maple Star Quilt Block

 After I’ve finished sharing the patterns for the 12″ blocks, I’ll share additional patterns for 9″ and 6″ blocks.
-Here are some of the 6″ blocks I’ve created so far.
+Here are some of the 6″ blocks I’ve created so far; don’t worry, all of the patterns for these blocks will be released this year on our site.

 quilt blocks pinned to peg board with sewing machine on table